ScriptBits/ScriptBits/README.md

 ### G'day traveller.
 Thanks for stopping by 👋

 I'm slowly assembling a library of projects for Computer Science teachers to use with their high school students and/or beginning college students.
+These are projects that have worked well in my classrooms over the last few years.
+Of course, each project individually might be in a state of repair or upgrade.
+If in doubt, ask me.

 Everything here is free for your classroom use.
 All I ask is that you contribute back to the library and when the opportunity arises, put in a kind word.

 What I do? 👨‍💻
 * Computer Science Instructor